 Good internet connection!

 We live about 30 minutes from the city.
-In this part of Valencia, the further you go inland, the trickier it is to find decent internet connection.
-Running a business from home, mean that we need fast connection and we’re pretty lucky that a year after we moved, the community decided that the residents will benefit from fibre optic.
+In this part of Valencia, the further you go inland, the trickier it is to find a decent internet connection.
+Running a business from home, mean that we need a fast connection and we’re pretty lucky that a year after we moved, the community decided that the residents will benefit from fibre optic.
 After using unreliable WiMAX for the last 4 years it’s soooo nice to finally have something that doesn’t freak out or cut off as soon as it rains!